rrainey/DSKY-digital-indicator-replica/README.md

-# DSKY Alarm Indicator Panel Replica
+# DSKY Digital Panel Replica

 ## *This project is a work in progress -- reuse at your own risk*